The co-design model in action

 - Kids audit their own neighbourhood and the places they use regularly.

-- Using the audit data, kids participate in a workshop with teachers and council staff to co-design solutions for creating healthy places.
+- Using the audit data, kids participate in a workshop to co-design solutions for creating healthy places.

 The third phase, the workshop, produces a series of practical solutions your council can draw on as it develops its community strategy and plan.